goabstract/abstract-sdk/docs/abstract-api.md

 abstract.projects.list();
 ```

-or, get a list of projects for a specific organization…
+Get a list of projects for a specific organization

 ```js
 abstract.projects.list({